CoNarrative/glujs-guide-built/the-view-and-binding-in-full.md

 The view is the final piece of the puzzline in creating rich, reactive applications.

-For the most part, the point of gluJS is that it lets the underlying view provider - for now ExtJS - really shine.
+For the most part, the point of GluJS is that it lets the underlying view provider - for now ExtJS - really shine.
 GluJS takes care of the high-friction parts - the specification and management of the behavior and enterprise glue - so that your ExtJS can be as straightforward and as uncomplicated as possible.
 That's good, because even straightforward ExtJS view definitions can take time to master.

-The remainder of this section will assume that you are using ExtJS as your view provider within gluJS (since that is all we initially support).
+The remainder of this section will assume that you are using ExtJS as your view provider within GluJS (since that is all we initially support).

 ###Defining a view